Home

 • 1 Cup olive oil

-First make lemon dill sauce.
-Whisk together the mustard and lemon dill vinegar in a small bowl.
+To make sauce whisk together the mustard and 1/2 cup lemon dill vinegar in a small bowl.
 Dribble in the oil and continue to whisk; add salt and pepper to taste.
 Set aside.

-Bring water and salt to boil; Cook fettuccine until tender.
-Drain in a colander and rinse with cold running water.
-Shake off all water and transfer to a bowl; add ½ cup of onion and ¼ cup of dill.
-Pour half of lemon dill sauce over the pasta and season with salt and pepper; toss to blend.
+Add ½ cup of onion and ¼ cup of dill; pour half of lemon dill sauce over the pasta and season with salt and pepper and toss to blend.

 NOTE: If you know how to make herb vinegar the lemon dill vinegar is easy to make.
 Try the recipe below if you do not have any for this recipe.